Motorola Mobility: Moto E

 The Moto E (1st generation) was announced and launched on May 13, 2014.
 It was an entry-level device intended to compete against feature phones by providing a durable, low-cost device for first-time smartphone owners or budget-minded consumers, with a particular emphasis on emerging markets.
-The Moto E shipped with a stock version of Android "4.4 "KitKat"."
+The Moto E shipped with a stock version of Android 4.4 "KitKat".

 The Moto E (2nd generation) was announced and launched on March 10, 2015, in India.
 Released in the wake of its successful first generation, the second generation of the Moto E series still aims to provide a smooth experience to budget-oriented consumers.
-It increased the screen size to 4.5" but kept the resolution at 540 x 960px.
+It increased the screen size to 4.5 inches but kept the resolution at 540 × 960px.
 It came in two versions, a 3G-only one powered by a Snapdragon 200 chipset and a 4G LTE version powered by a Snapdragon 410 chipset.
-As before, it shipped with a stock version of the latest (at the time) Android 5.0 "Lollipop".
+As before, it shipped with a stock version of Android 5.0 "Lollipop".

 In 2015 Motorola Mobility marketed the 2nd generation Moto E with the promise of continual updates and support, "And while other smartphones in this category don't always support upgrades, we won't forget about you, and we'll make sure your Moto E stays up to date after you buy it."
 However, 219 days after launch Motorola announced that the device would not receive an upgrade from Lollipop to 6.0 "Marshmallow".
 It was later announced that the LTE variant of the device would receive an upgrade to Marshmallow in Canada, Europe, Latin America, and Asia (excluding China).
 China and the US carrier-branded versions of the device remained on Lollipop, with a minor upgrade to version 5.1.
 However, the 2nd generation Moto E in the USA did continue to receive support via Android Security Patch updates until at least the October 1, 2016 patch for the LTE variant and the November 1, 2016 patch for the non-LTE variant.